microsoft/DeepSpeed/docs/_pages/features.md

 ### Flops Profiler

 The DeepSpeed flops profiler measures the time, flops and parameters of a PyTorch model and shows which modules or layers are the bottleneck.
-When used within the DeepSpeed runtime, the flops profiler can be configured in the `deepspeed_config` file.
+When used with the DeepSpeed runtime, the flops profiler can be configured in the `deepspeed_config` file as follows:

 ```json
 {
   "flops_profiler": {